xuyongzhe-vt/xuyongzhe-vt.github.io/_pages/about.md

 ======

 - Sept 2025: Honored to receive the IMC 2025 Travel Grant.
-- Sept 2025: Two papers accepted to IMC-SW 2025 and Oakland’26.
+- Sept 2025: One paper accepted to **Oakland’26**.
 - Sept 2025: Invited to give a talk at the UCSD CAIDA AIMS-18 (GMI-AIMS-6) workshop (travel grant awarded).
+- Aug 2025: One paper accepted to ACM Internet Measurement Conference, Student Workshop, 2025.
 - Jan 2025: Joined Virginia Tech as a Ph.D. student in Computer Science.

 ---